 has a (unique) {\em easily computable} solution in $\Lambda^o\defeq\Lambda\cap\inter\dom \omega$.
-(Note that~\eqref{eq:BPP} is equivalent to BPP; see~\cite{Auslender_06} for details and examples.)
 We call $\omega$ a {\em distance generating function} (DGF) w.r.t.\ $(h,\Lambda)$.
 Additionally, we say that $h$ has a tractable BPP on $\Lambda$ if and only if such an $\omega$ exists.
 Since we also assume that $g$ has a tractable BPP on $\calX$ (cf.\ Section~\ref{sec:intro}), there exists a DGF $\baromega:\bbE_1\!\to\!\barbbR$ w.r.t.\ $(g,\calX)$.
-Similar to $\Lambda^o$, we define $\calX^o\defeq \calX\cap\inter\dom \baromega$.
-The assumption that~\eqref{eq:BPP} can be solved easily is typical in the first-order methods for composite optimization on normed spaces (see e.g.,~\cite{Teboulle_18}).
-Since we will employ such methods to solve the sub-problems in our framework (cf.\ Sections~\ref{sec:solve_subproblem_det} and~\ref{sec:solve_subproblem_stoc}), we also make this assumption throughout the whole work.
+Similar to $\Lambda^o$, we also define $\calX^o\defeq \calX\cap\inter\dom \baromega$.
+The assumption that~\eqref{eq:BPP} can be solved easily is typical in the literature on first-order methods for composite optimization on normed spaces (see e.g.,~\cite{Teboulle_18}).
+Since we employ such methods to solve the sub-problems in our framework (cf.\ Sections~\ref{sec:solve_subproblem_det} and~\ref{sec:solve_subproblem_stoc}), we also make this assumption throughout the whole work.

 Based on $\omega$, we define the dual-regularized saddle function